If you ask someone why family is important to them you will often get an answer that conveys no actual information.

 Both parents may be relatively healthy, but simply uninformed about what’s necessary to cultivate a healthy human system, and unaware of how simple acceptance and the passing on of cultural norms are plenty to traumatize a child and set them up for a lifetime of problems.
 Such norms could include:

-- It’s ok to be glued to your cell phone while spending time with your baby or young child (and really never great to be glued to the ‘ol screen during any time that is meant to be spent relating with others)
+It’s ok to be glued to your cell phone while spending time with your baby or young child (and really, it’s never great to be glued to the ‘ol screen during any time that is meant to be spent relating with others)

 These are just a few of the ways a human can get messed up.